New volunteers are always welcome!

 Events – help with school visits, family activities and other events.

-Administrative activities – to keep the show on the road including filing, web administration, publicity and fund raising.
+Administrative activities – to keep the show on the road including filing, web administration, publicity and fundraising.

-In March each year, we hold training sessions for new volunteers and as updates for our regulars.
+Each year we hold training sessions for new volunteers and as updates for our regulars.
 New volunteers throughout the year receive training on an individual basis, and work as supernumeraries until confident to be on duty in their own right.
 In addition to in-house induction and training, volunteers are encouraged to take advantage of external training opportunities, to develop new skills and meet other volunteers in the museum world.